sogabe-tohma/python-code-for-quantum-machine-learning-book/README.md

 -----------------------------README-----------------------------------------

 All the codes have been tested successfully at the Google Colab environment.
-However, Since we are using qiskit, there is no guarantee that all the codes uploaded here will work properly because the version of qiskit is changed frequently.
+However, since we are using qiskit, there is no guarantee that all the codes uploaded here will work properly because the version of qiskit is changed frequently.

 -----------------------------ATTENTION-----------------------------------------